 “Although ovarian cancer is a highly fatal cancer…there is hope.
 There is a substantial portion of women who live a long time after diagnosis.”

 Most of the time, doctors recommend surgery.
 Oncologists will remove as much of the cancer as they can.
-Sometimes, the doctor will have to remove other body parts with tumors.
+Sometimes, the doctor will have to remove the ovary or other organs affected by the tumors.

-Chemotherapy uses drugs to kill cancer cells or shrink tumors.
-But, it can also kill healthy cells.
+Chemotherapy uses drugs to kill cancer cells or shrink tumors, but it can also kill healthy cells.
 Some ovarian cancer chemotherapy drugs have serious side effects.
-For example, Taxotere may cause permanent hair loss.
+For example, Taxotere may cause temporary or permanent hair loss.

 Targeted therapy uses drugs to attack cancer cells and reduce harm to healthy cells.
 This is a newer treatment.
 There are several kinds of targeted therapy.

 Hormone therapy uses hormones or hormone-blocking drugs to fight cancer.
-Doctors don’t often use this type of therapy on epithelial ovarian cancers.
+This is more common for stromal tumors.

 Radiation therapy uses high-energy rays to shrink or kill tumors.
-In ovarian cancer, radiation treats tumors that have spread.
+It is less effective than chemotherapy, but it is useful for tumors that have spread.

 - What is the best treatment for me?